Find out what some of our graduates are doing today in pursuing their successful careers.

 Farming equipment is important to maintain, as these machines help keep the agricultural industry running.
 Tractors are one of the classes of heavy-duty vehicles that farmers use for a variety of tasks.

-There are many different systems at work in a tractor, including an air-conditioning system that helps keep the driver comfortable inside the cab.
+There are many different systems at work, including the tractor air-conditioning system that helps keep the driver comfortable inside the cab.

 Keep reading to learn more about how a tractor AC system works and how it’s similar to those found in everyday vehicles.

 A tractor is a machine that features a lot of glass, making it easy for sunlight to warm the interior.
-They also don’t have as many windows that can be opened like other vehicles, which can make it harder to release the heat trapped inside.
+Tractors also don’t have as many windows that can be opened like in other vehicles, which can make it harder to release the heat trapped inside the cab.

 Considering tractors are used in the elements and are often surrounded by dust and diesel exhaust fumes, having a functioning air-conditioning system is important.